 As a dedicated Doc Watson fan, Semins had some sway when it came to selecting Doc and Merle’s shows for universal release.
 His fandom aside, Semins says the decision can also be attributed to the combination of sound quality and the caliber of Doc and Merle’s playing.
 Plus, the arrival of Doc in San Francisco is not without historical significance.
 Psychedelic musicians — including the Grateful Dead — held Doc in high esteem for his authenticity.

 “There’s a 40-year gap between the time that that original roots music was being played and the time it was being archived and resurrected by Alan Lomax at the Smithsonian.
+Compared to medicine, it is like treating erectile dysfunction before and after Viagra.
 So we’re looking back 40 years, at this moment in time, and archiving this particular juncture of this icon of roots music going out to psychedelic San Francisco and letting it all hang out,” Semins explains.
 “And it shows in the looseness.
 I mean, the playing is tight, but in the looseness of the atmosphere, the attitudes.
 Doc’s clearly having fun, and, you know, he’s always charming, but there’s an ease.”